ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 a() is only a button because actions are numbered so 1() is unit function in the action set and a() is the unit button in the button set

+this is how you do the algebra if 3() is actually swap(a,b) that means that 3() would be the first action to nest every action after it within the action 3()